10 Best Hamams in Istanbul + Where to Eat After Your Bath

 3. Ağa Hamamı

-The cheapest package, which includes the traditional body scrubbing, starts at 250TL (approximately €22).
-This makes this hammam one of the more affordable options amongst the more prominent historical baths.
-You do have the option to mix-n-match packages; however, the most expensive may last up to 3 hours.
+The cheapest package includes the traditional body scrubbing, and this hammam is one of the more affordable options among the more prominent historical baths.
+You do have the option to mix and match packages; however, the most expensive may last up to 3 hours.
 This is one of the rare hammams that permit men and women to enter the steam room together.
 You’ll be separated when you get scrubbed, but you can enjoy sweet apple tea together later.

 You can read more and make a reservation for Ağa Hamamı here.